In this article, you will learn about cultivating compassion through training and how compassion can be measured.

 Here we will look at the differences between these orientations.

-Jazaieri et al., (2013) proposed that feeling like one does not deserve kindness from others can create fear of receiving compassion.
-For some, being the recipient of compassion can cause avoidance, and negative emotions such as grief or loneliness (Gilbert et al., 2010).
+Jazaieri et al. (2014) proposed that feeling like one does not deserve kindness from others can create fear of receiving compassion.
+For some, being the recipient of compassion can cause avoidance, and negative emotions such as grief or loneliness (Gilbert, McEwan, Matos, & Rivis, 2011).

-Improving this orientation of compassion may enhance relationships and social connectedness by teaching individuals to become more comfortable being the object of another person’s attention (Jazaieri et al., 2013).
+Improving this orientation of compassion may enhance relationships and social connectedness.
+It can teach individuals to be more comfortable being the object of another person’s attention (Jazaieri et al., 2014).

 Defined by Neff (2007) as being open to and moved by one’s own suffering, self-compassion is associated with many positive qualities.
 Neff (2007) suggested self-compassion positively affects coping skills, life satisfaction, emotional intelligence, social connectedness, mastery of goals, personal initiative, curiosity, wisdom, happiness, optimism, and positive affect.